layoutd/live-by-bula/README.md

 # Live! by BULA – Installation and Configuration Guide

-This guide explains how to set up and configure the Live! by BULA application within an existing UltiOrganizer install.
+This guide explains how to set up and configure the [Live! by BULA](https://github.com/layoutd/live-by-bula/) application within an existing [UltiOrganizer](https://github.com/ultiorganizer/ultiorganizer) install.

-📣 Please keep in mind that you must sign the [Terms of Use](https://github.com/layoutd/live-by-bula/blob/main/Terms%20of%20Use%20-%20Live%20by%20BULA.pdf) and send the signed copy to live@beachultimate.org before using Live! by BULA.
+📣 Please keep in mind that, before using Live! by BULA, you must sign the [Terms of Use](https://github.com/layoutd/live-by-bula/blob/main/Terms%20of%20Use%20-%20Live%20by%20BULA.pdf) and send the signed copy to live@beachultimate.org.

-## Installation Steps
+## ⚙️ Installation Steps

 ### 1. Extract Live! by BULA
-The `live/` directory contained in the release zipshould be placed in the root directory (so next to `/lib/`, `/locale/`, etc.)
+The `live/` directory contained in the release zip should be placed in the root directory (so next to `/lib/`, `/locale/`, etc.)
 ```
 /
 ├── admin/